 Today, on Roger’s birthday, Randy posted this on Facebook:

-From the Sing Out! website, a tribute by Mark Moss
+From the Sing Out! website, a tribute by Mark Moss, Editor

 Tribute for Roger’s Memorial on May 14, 2024